-As tools odels, render them and ultimately animate them.
+As tools for game and digital artists, 3D Studio Max and Maya are widely used to create models, render them and ultimately animate them.
 This course provides students with a foundational overview of these industry 3D modeling and animation tool systems.
-Students will use this baseline knowledge as a launching place for later coursework that more deeply explores specific techniques and applications of 3D Studio Max and Mava.
+Students will use this baseline knowledge as a launching place for later coursework that more deeply explores specific techniques and applications of 3D Studio Max and Maya.